mike-french/triex/README.md

 with convergence of the tree (DAG).
 But that would make it difficult to extend the tree by adding new strings to the trie.

-In fact, all common suffices could be factored out and reused, which would be useful for common parts of speech
+One solution would be to order additions from longest to shortest, so there is never extension beyond an existing termination (assuming all accepted strings are known in advance).

-(e.g. in English "-ed", "-ing", "-ly").
+In fact, all common suffices without intermediate termination, could be factored out and reused.
-However there is no obvious and efficient bidirectional way to build the trie
+This would reduce the process count for common parts of speech (e.g. in English "-ed", "-ing", "-ly").
-(hmmm...
-TODO - not the same as Aho-Corasick :)
+However there is no obvious and efficient bidirectional incremental way to build the trie, so it would have to be implemented as a compilation post-process after all accepted strings have been added.

 ## API